cezarsmpio/gulp-wp-theme/README.md

 2. Install npm dependencies with `npm install`
 3. Go to `development/sass/style.css` and put your theme's information
 4. Run `npm run watch` to preview and code
+5. Code on the `development` folder
-5. Finished?
+6. Finished?
 Run `npm run build` to get an optimized starter theme

 __Remember__, you are creating a PHP project not a Wordpress Project, yet.
 The generated folder `theme` is only a "starter" to create your theme.
 To make the things easier.